Livable Garden Centre | Livable Basics

 Perennials

-Perennials are plants that live for more than two years.
-They typically grow, flower, and produce seeds over multiple seasons without needing to be replanted each year.
+Plants that live for more than two years, typically growing and flowering over multiple seasons without replanting.

-PH refers to the measure of acidity or alkalinity in soil, on a scale from 0 to 14.
-It affects nutrient availability and plant growth.
+Measure of acidity or alkalinity in soil on a scale from 0 to 14.
+Affects nutrient availability and plant growth.

 Phosphorus (P)

-development, and flowering.
-Phosphorus supports strong root systems and is particularly important in early plant growth and seed formation.
+Essential nutrient for energy transfer, root development, and flowering.
+Particularly important for early plant growth and seed formation.

 Photosynthesis

-Photosynthesis is the process by which plants use sunlight to convert carbon dioxide and water into energy, producing oxygen as a bi-product.
+Process where plants use sunlight to convert carbon dioxide and water into energy, producing oxygen.

 Potassium (K)